juju/docs/src/en/credentials.md

 ### Scanning existing credentials

-Some cloud providers (e.g. AWS, Openstack) have command line tools which rely on environment variables being used to store credentials.
+Some cloud providers (e.g. AWS, OpenStack) have command line tools which rely on environment variables being used to store credentials.
 If these are in use on your system already, or you choose to define them ([there is extra info here][env]), Juju can import them.